Director: John Woo.

 The Device that can Look into the Future

 The storyline of Paycheck is great.
-It clearly shows the possiblity of timelines, and how a person can act and react when seeing a future timeline.
-The main character Jennings had a clever way to perpare himself for future mistaked and errors.
+It clearly shows the possibility of timelines, and how a person can act and react when seeing a future timeline.
+The main character Jennings had a clever way to prepare himself for future mistakes and errors.

 By following his own future breadcrumbs of items (in the envelope) he was able to follow a timeline with a better outcome for himself and his friend.